libellux/Libellux-Up-and-Running/docs/README.md

 ---
 lang: en-US
 title: "Libellux: Up & Running"
-description: Description of this page
+description: "Libellux: Up & Running provides documentation on how-to install open-source software from source.
+The focus is Zero Trust Network to enhance the security for existing applications or install tools to detect and prevent threats."
 ---

 # Introduction

-Libellux: Up and Running is a collection of personal notes and documentation regarding open-source software configuration.
-The focus is to build a so called [Zero Trust Network](https://www.cloudflare.com/learning/security/glossary/what-is-zero-trust/) using a central authentication server to enhance the security for our existing applications.
-We will manage our network using an open-source software tool for provisioning and configuration management to automate and speed up productivity.
+Libellux: Up & Running provides documentation on how-to install open-source software from source.
+The focus is Zero Trust Network to enhance the security for existing applications or install tools to detect and prevent threats.

 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/B0B31BJU3)